 Self-hosted

-Both AITable and Baserow have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Baserow appears to have several advantages over AITable, particularly in growth, activity, maturity, licensing and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash, Typescript.
 However, they differ in their additional technology choices: AITable uses CSS, JSX, Next.js, Java, NestJS, Lua while Baserow leverages Python, SCSS, Vue, Nuxt.js, Django.